 - 1. Students are required to attend all laboratory/clinical experiences.
 If a student is ill and unable to attend lab, he/she must notify the assigned clinical unit before the day of the laboratory experience.
 If the laboratory/clinical experience will occur on campus, the instructor should be notified by telephone immediately prior to the scheduled experience.
 It is understandable that illnesses can and do occur during the semester; however, failure to notify your lab instructor prior to the missed experience is a serious matter and is unacceptable in nursing.
 A grade of unsatisfactory for the day will, therefore, be given to students who do not provide appropriate notification of absences. - 2.
+Students are expected to arrive to clinical well rested.
+Therefore, students are not allowed to work for at least 8 hours immediately preceding their clinical shift.
+Students who do not adhere to this policy will not be allowed to attend clinical and/or will be sent home from clinical and assigned a clinical unsatisfactory for the day. - 3.
 Students will not be allowed to receive personal telephone calls while in clinical areas.
 If an emergency should arise and the student needs to be notified, calls will be handled by the instructor who will relay the message to the student.
-This will necessitate informing family members the name of your instructor as well as the procedure to be followed for contacting students (see Attendance Policy, Clinical). - 3.
+This will necessitate informing family members the name of your instructor as well as the procedure to be followed for contacting students (see Attendance Policy, Clinical). - 4.
 Each student will be assigned to a specific unit.
 He/she will not leave this area except at the request of the instructor or nurses on the unit until time for post-conference.
 Students are expected to seek learning opportunities.
 It is not acceptable to loiter in the hallways, nursing stations, or break rooms.
-Noise in the clinical setting should be kept to a minimum. - 4.
-Students are not allowed to eat on any of the units. - 5.
-Parking will be at the discretion of each clinical agency, and students will adhere accordingly. - 6.
+Noise in the clinical setting should be kept to a minimum. - 5.
+Students are not allowed to eat on any of the units. - 6.
+Parking will be at the discretion of each clinical agency, and students will adhere accordingly. - 7.
 If drug abuse is suspected, the student will be dismissed from clinical and be required to be tested at the student's expense.
 Students must obtain drug screening immediately after the request.
-Failure to complete testing immediately may result in disciplinary action up to and including dismissal from the program. - 7.
+Failure to complete testing immediately may result in disciplinary action up to and including dismissal from the program. - 8.
 Additional requirements may be mandated by a clinical agency and will be adhered to by ASU nursing students.